 I hope that isn't necessary often.
 But for too much of the time, Mother Nature can be a real Mommy Dearest!

 Finally, a quick note on the following info.
-When I created this page, I didn't realize that I'd essentially become a weather/disaster blogger in addition to one who chronicles taxes.
+When I created this collection five years ago, I didn't realize that I had essentially become a weather/disaster blogger in addition to one who chronicles taxes.
 So originally, it was one special page.

 But as storms continued to wreak havoc and require posts about associated tax relief, it got to be really, really, loooooong!
 More than 3,000 words long (and growing).

-So I've broken it into separate pages of posts with information on storm and disaster:
+So I've broken it into separate pages of posts with information on storms and disasters:

 - More disaster resources.